 Because this is going to chill in the refrigerator, it’s important to consider your container.
 This basic starting recipe features good proportions that use an entire bottle of wine and it fits perfectly into a one-liter pitcher.
 Should you have more room than that, it’s a good idea to cultivate a more experimental attitude and consider additional possibilities.

 Like a good Cobbler, you should add pieces of whatever fruit you can get in season.
-My sister says peaches are ideal, but don’t be afraid to include lemon slices, limes, mango, berries, chopped apples, kiwi—anything and everything is fair game.
-I always include orange wedges since I am usually squeezing fresh juice anyway.
+We hear peaches are ideal, but don’t be afraid to include lemon slices, limes, mango, berries, chopped apples, kiwi—anything and everything is fair game.
+We always include orange wedges since we are usually squeezing fresh juice anyway.
 The more sweetener that can come from fresh fruit, the less simple syrup you will need—and the better your Sangria will taste.
 One method of incorporating the fruit is to combine it with your sweetener to build a fruit cocktail syrup.
 Heat a cup of water and dissolve a half-cup of brown sugar.
 As it cools, Add a stick of cinnamon, a few cloves and your chopped fruit.
 Let this combination cool in the refrigerator to combine for several hours or overnight.
 Pull out the cloves and cinnamon before adding the fruit to the wine mixture.